4. Day of Surgery

 Can you load a spinner?

-What is the purpose of the RAPID appliance?
+What is the purpose of the RAPID Appliance?

-If I do the RAPID do I have to do an iJIG?
+If I do the RAPID, do I have to do an iJIG?

-The RAPID serves as a verification jig.
+No, the RAPID serves as a verification jig.
 This means we have a verified model, the teeth, the opposing and bite, and new tissue levels, everything we need to make a prototype.

 Seat using indicator and adjust until all the windows on the Pin Guide are in contact with the teeth.
 Caution, due to tooth undercut, not all of the window needs to be seated, just the occlusal/incisal.
 View how the Pin Guide seats on the model.
 This should be repeated intraorally.

-Patient had dental work since initial impressions
+What if the patient had dental work since initial impressions?

 Modify the Pin Guide or extract teeth that do not impact the seating of the Pin Guide.